‘It’s all Taliban country now’: New militant checkpoints on key roadways choke off parts of Afghanistan

 At the same time, the Taliban doubled down on territory under its control, moved into unsecured areas and actively pushed to expand its areas of influence.
 With the cessation of offensive U.S. military airstrikes, the Taliban was able to set up permanent checkpoints where highways crossed long-held districts and send out hundreds of fighters to patrol, according to local officials.

-Restricting the movement of government officials, Ayobi said, makes it almost impossible for them to do their jobs.
+Restricting the movement of government officials, Ayoubi said, makes it almost impossible for them to do their jobs.
 “We used to drive out to the villages to every district and talk to the people,” he said.
 “Now that we cannot speak to the people, how can we know what their problems are?”

-Kunduz has been one of the least stable provinces in Afghanistan for years, and its capital fell to the Taliban in 2015, but it has never been as isolated as it is now, Ayobi said.
+Kunduz has been one of the least stable provinces in Afghanistan for years, and its capital fell to the Taliban in 2015, but it has never been as isolated as it is now, Ayoubi said.

 Taliban forces have also launched a series of military offensives aimed at encircling government-held territory in many parts of the country.
-U.S. negotiators are scrambling to secure a peace deal between the militants and the Afghan government ahead of the withdrawal to prevent increased violence but have not announced any progress.
+To prevent increased violence, U.S. negotiators are scrambling to secure a peace deal between the militants and the Afghan government ahead of the withdrawal, but have not announced any progress.

 U.S. plan to withdraw from Afghanistan prompts fears that U.S. hostage held by Taliban will be left behind